Robert Swenson: Boxing

 Swenson boxed as an amateur middleweight and later had a short career as a professional boxer.
-He won his first two bouts by knockouts, but his third fight was stopped in round one after he was knocked down twice by Frankie Garcia in his pro debut.
+He won his first two bouts by knockouts, but his third fight was stopped in round one after Frankie Garcia knocked him down twice in his pro debut.

 Acting

-Swenson's first role was as an uncredited thug in early Jackie Chan movie The Big Brawl.
+Swenson's first role was as an uncredited thug in an early Jackie Chan movie The Big Brawl.
 Swenson also appeared as pit fighter "Lugwrench" Perkins in the 1989 Hulk Hogan film No Holds Barred.
-He also played James Caan's bodyguard Bledsoe in the Damon Wayans and Adam Sandler film Bulletproof, before playing possibly his best known character Bane in the 1997 film Batman & Robin.
+He played the masked version of Dorian in the 1994 film The Mask.
+He also played James Caan's bodyguard Bledsoe in the Damon Wayans and Adam Sandler film Bulletproof, before playing possibly his best known character Bane in the critically panned 1997 film Batman & Robin.
 His actual blood vessels were outlined in ink for “Batman” by the makeup experts at Warner Bros.
 He was also featured in many magazines and television commercials.

 Personal life

-Swenson was born in San Antonio, Texas, the son of Patricia Maxine (née Wells) and Robert Alexander Swenson Sr. His nickname, "Jeep", was derived from his dad (a soldier known as "Tank"), whose logic was that every tank needed a Jeep.
-He was married to Erin Hillsman; the couple had a daughter named Kayleigh.
+Swenson was born in San Antonio, Texas, the son and only child of Patricia Maxine (née Wells) (1920-2006) and Robert Alexander Swenson Sr (1920-1997).
+His nickname, "Jeep", was derived from his dad (a World War II soldier known as "Tank"), whose logic was that every tank needed a Jeep.
+He was married to Erin Hillsman; the couple had a daughter named Kayleigh, who is a model and music composer and goes by the name Viking Barbie.

 Death

 On August 18, 1997, Swenson died of a heart attack at the UCLA Medical Center at the age of 40.
 Hulk Hogan, Davey Boy Smith, and James Caan gave eulogies at his funeral.
 He was an avid user of steroids and started to use them in his early 20s.
-Because of this, he reportedly could not take a shower properly, put on a shirt, or walk up stairs.
+Because of this, he reportedly could not shower properly, put on a shirt, or easily walk upstairs.
 His death also shocked George Clooney, Arnold Schwarzenegger, and Uma Thurman, his co-stars in the Batman & Robin film.
-After the funeral, Swenson was cremated, and his ashes were scattered in an unknown location.
+After the funeral, Swenson was cremated, and his ashes were scattered in an undisclosed location.